inabikarilibrary/inalib/guides/textF/playstyles/nomash.md

 All 5 of the aforementioned players either win or are equal against the DJ users (Torb, ILJ Kazemaru, ILJ Sakuma, JPN/ILJ Tsunami) with the exception of Kabeyama, who is rarely used.

-Here is a subjective tier list made by Paraly:
+Here is a subjective tier list made by Paraly (Vanilla):

 <img width="480" alt="tier list FW" src="https://user-images.githubusercontent.com/110833255/184293071-e9a88204-5cb9-4d7d-8536-b499d0ebbe59.png">